 Why choose Willamette for Classical Studies?

-Our interdisciplinary program offers an unusually broad range of courses.
+Our interdisciplinary Classical Studies program offers an unusually broad range of courses.
 Apart from Latin and Greek, we also teach Classical Hebrew.
 Our classes are small (20 or fewer students) and taught by active scholars whose expertise ranges from the dawn of Greek and Near Eastern civilization to the fall of Rome.
-Experts in Art History, Earth and Environmental Sciences, History, Philosophy, Religious Studies, and Rhetoric and Media Studies regularly contribute courses on the ancient world.
+Experts in Art History, Earth and Environmental Sciences, History, Philosophy, Religious Studies, and Rhetoric regularly contribute courses on the ancient world.
 Other small Classics departments have one archaeologist on staff if they are lucky; Willamette has three.
 They have excavated in Italy, Greece, Scotland, Jordan, Syria, and the United States.

 Where can Classical Studies lead you?

 Classical Studies will get you into graduate school.
 A third of our recent graduates have gone on to law, business, and medical school, usually supported by generous scholarships.
 About a quarter have earned M.A.T. degrees and are now full-time teachers.
 Many others have earned or are currently working toward advanced degrees (M.A. and Ph.D.) in fields as diverse as classics, archaeology, art conservation, history, intercultural studies, theology, chemistry, engineering, and computer science.
 Every last one of our graduates, regardless whether they went on to graduate school or not, has so far found their niche, most often in business, public administration, or a health-related field.